 Health and safety in Saskatchewan workplaces is governed by The Saskatchewan Employment Act and regulations and apply to employers,supervisors, workers, self-employed persons, contractors, suppliers, and owners.
-Learn more here about occupational health and safety regulations, asbestos, the Safety Information Management System, training and more.
+Learn more about occupational health and safety (OHS) regulations; asbestos; complaints and appeals; enforcements, prosecutions, and investigations; and more.

 Workplace conflict and mediation services are available to employees, employers, and trade unions from the Labour Relations and Mediation Division to resolve grievances, problem solve, and open lines of communication between parties involved.

 Office of the Workers’ Advocate (OWA) provides free, independent services to injured workers and their survivors pertaining to decisions on their Workers’ Compensation Board (WCB) claim(s).

 Before entering the workforce, young people should have access to information about their rights and responsibilities in the workplace.
 The Ministry of Labour Relations and Workplace Safety along with WorkSafe Saskatchewan have several programs targeted to young workers to increase awareness and understanding of what constitutes a safe, healthy, productive and respectful workplace.